w3ctag/tag.w3.org/workmode/design-reviews.md

     * Internationalisation
     * Web architecture

-Then we **label** review requests with a level:
+Then we **label** review requests with a _mode_:

-* Level 0: we should not review this
+* `no-action`: we should not review this
-* Level 1: can be done asynchronously by one or two people for each area.
+* `work-async`: can be done asynchronously by one or two people for each area.
+(Also known as 'fast-track'.)
-* Level 2: should be scheduled to a breakout for time-limited discussion.
+* `work-breakout`: should be scheduled to a breakout for time-limited discussion.
-* Level 3: needs a whole breakout; may need external input.
+* `work-extra`: needs a dedicated session/breakout; may need external input.
-* Level 4: escalation: needs whole TAG input.
+* `work-whole-tag`: escalation: needs whole TAG input.

-Levels may change as a review progresses and new information comes to light, particularly as different areas are reviewed in more depth.
-For instance, level 1 may be appropriate for the API design, but the issue may be elevated to level 3 if privacy review seems necessary.
+The mode may change as a review progresses and new information comes to light, particularly as different areas are reviewed in more depth.
+For instance, `work-async` may be appropriate for the API design, but the issue may be changed to `work-extra` for privacy review if that seems necessary.

 **Milestones** are used to denote the week of a breakout in which we will next discuss the issue, or the deadline for asynchronous work to be done by the assignees.
+We do our best to address the issue in the week of the milestone assigned, and to be realistic about when we can respond, but sometimes requests must be rescheduled.

 ### Prioritisation